Rjmoodie/yardpass-upgrade/CONTRIBUTING.md

 - **GitHub Discussions**: For questions and general discussion
 - **Storybook**: For component documentation and examples

-Thank you for contributing to the YardPass design system! 🎉
+Thank you for contributing to the Liventix design system! 🎉